The Omega War

 The Omega War is a science fiction-themed board game published by TSR through its subsidiary Simulations Publications, Inc. (SPI) in 1983.

 Description

 The Omega War is a two-player game of strategic warfare for control of a post-apocalyptic North America.

 Setting

-Three hundred years after an atomic war devastated the nations of the earth, a rebuilt North America has been loosely organized into a series of clanholds and population reserves governed from the domed settlements of the World Union.
+Three hundred years after a devastating atomic war left the nations of the earth in ruins, North America has been rebuilt as a number of clanholds and other population centers under the control of the World Union.
 But rebels wish to overturn the status quo.